Flag of Yugoslavia: Construction details

 Chapter 1, Article 4 of the 1946 Yugoslav Constitution laid out the specifications for the SFRY flag.
 The ratio was set at 1:2 and it consisted of a flag that has blue, white and red horizontal stripes that are of equal width.
 In the middle of the flag is a red star that has a border of golden-yellow.
 The red star is placed in the center of the flag where the intersections of the corners meet.
 In the 1963 and 1974 constitutions, the specifications and design of the flag did not change.
 Other sources state that the red star is placed in a circle that has a diameter of 2/3 of the flag's hoist (width).
 The size of the golden-yellow border was not defined in the 1946 Constitution.

 Post-breakup usage

-Flags of the former federal Yugoslavia and its socialist republics continue to be flied at anti-fascist protests, yugo-nostalgic gatherings and pride parades throughout Yugosphere and among its diaspora.
-Yugoslav flags and symbolism are not an unusual sighting in the neighbouring Italy either.
+Flags of the former federal Yugoslavia and its socialist republics continue to be flown at anti-fascist protests, International Workers' Day celebrations, Yugo-nostalgic gatherings and pride parades throughout Yugosphere and among its diaspora.
+Yugoslav flags and symbolism are not an unusual sighting in neighbouring Italy either.